Skip to content

 Testing may be required depending on your health profile.
 Your clinician will advise whether baseline blood work is needed before treatment begins.

-What happens if I stop GLP-1 treatment?
+What happens if I stop treatment?

 Stopping treatment may lead to changes in appetite and weight.
 We recommend discussing any planned changes with your clinician so they can guide you through a safe transition.

-Can GLP-1 treatment be adjusted over time?
+Can treatment be adjusted over time?

 Adjustments are made progressively based on your response, tolerance, and clinical review.
 This is an ongoing, managed process.